SeppiaBrilla/University-notes/Image processing and computer vision/Image Digitalization.md

 After the [[Perspective projection|analogical/geometrical]] part of the image capture process, a digitalization procedure is needed.
 Normally, the image plane of a camera consist of a polar sensor which convert the irradiance in electricity.
-For this reason, we get a continuos value for each point of the image that we need to discretize and then convert to numeric.
+For this reason, we get a continuous value for each point of the image that we need to discretize and then convert to numeric.
 The whole process looks like this:
 ![[Pasted image 20230302183418.png]]

 ## Sampling